xaviml/controllerx/docs/others/custom-controllers.md

 layout: page
 ---

-Custom controllers let you map controller events to actions.
-There are 5 type of custom controllers: `CustomLightController`, `CustomMediaPlayerController`, `CustomSwitchController`, `CustomCoverController`, `CallServiceController`.
-All these controllers have in common the attribute `mapping`, which is a key-value map.
+All controllers have the attribute `mapping`, which is a key-value map.
 The key defines the event fired from the controller (you can check these events in the individual pages from the [supported controllers](/controllerx/controllers)).
 The value is defined depending on each custom controller.

 ## Custom light controller

-Class: `CustomLightController`
+Class: `LightController` or any LightController specific from a device (e.g. `E1743Controller`)

 This controller lets you map controller events with predefined light actions.
 This is a [Light controller](/controllerx/start/type-configuration#light-controller), so it inheritance all its parameters.
 This is the list of predefined actions that can be mapped as a value in the key-value map from the `mapping` attribute.